 - A ranking of alternatives in order of preference.
 For example, if the study is being used for product-concept testing, the goal is to work out the relative appeal of the concepts.

-- An understanding differences between people in terms of their preferences for the alternatives.
+- An understanding of differences between people in terms of their preferences for the alternatives.
 For example, a study examining preferences for product attributes may be designed as an input to a segmentation exercise, looking to find segments of people with different preferences.